jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 <img src="/assets/att/hard.png" style="border:none;width:70%">
 </div>

 Hard attention replaces a deterministic method with a stochastic sampling model.
-To calculate the gradient descent correctly in the backpropagation, we perform many samplings and average our results using the Monte Carlo method.
-Monte Carlo performs many end-to-end episodes to compute an average for all sampling results.
-Soft attention assumes a weighted average is a good approximation to the "attention objects" while hard attention makes no such assumptions but requires a lot of samplings to make it accurate.
+To calculate the gradient descent correctly in the backpropagation, we perform samplings and average our results using the Monte Carlo method.
+Monte Carlo performs end-to-end episodes to compute an average for all sampling results.
+The accuracy is subject to how many samplings are performed and how well it is sampled.
+On the other hand, soft attention follows the regular and easier backpropagation method to compute the gradient.
+However, the accuracy is subject to the assumption that the weighted average is a good representation for the area of attention.
+Both have their short-comings.
+Currently, soft attention is more popular.

 > Soft attention is more popular because the backpropagation seems more effective.